Shanthini-25/100-days-coding-challenge/README.md

 Get a string from the user and find the sum of numbers in the string.
 Input : Hello56
 Output : 11

+DAY - 36
+Get a string from the user and then change the first and last letter to uppercase.
+Input : programming
+Output : ProgramminG